Jonty800/WeatherAPI/README.md

 npm start
 ```

+This runs the frontend on default port `3000`

 ## To run the backend, in a separate terminal use:
 ```
 cd api
 npm run dev
 ```

+This runs the backend on port `9000`.
+Change this in your `.env` file.

 place `.env` file inside of `/api folder`.
 Here you will need: